AnyDesk Security Breach 2024: What Actually Happened

 Best for: SMBs with 1–500 machines, IT teams looking for a reliable and affordable AnyDesk alternative, MSPs with standard support needs.

-RustDesk is the go-to open source solution for teams that want complete data sovereignty.
-The client is free (AGPL-3.0); the Pro Server starts at $9.90/month (annual billing only).
+RustDesk (open-source remote-access project with paid server plans) is the go-to solution for teams that want complete data sovereignty.
+The client is free (AGPL-3.0); the Pro Server starts at $9.90/month.

 Pricing: